cfengine/documentation/reference/promise-types/roles.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: List of public-key user names that are allowed to activate the promised class during remote agent activation
+**Description**: List of public-key user names that are allowed to activate the promised class during remote agent activation

 **Example**: